 Conversational commerce: By 2020, every three in four policy purchases is estimated to be influenced by digital channels.
 This has led to a paradigm shift for insurers who are now addressing the needs of the tech-savvy generation with 24X7 AI-chatbots.

 Emergence of New Age products: The year saw a slew of innovative products in the form of bite-sized insurance policies also called as Sachet products with low premiums.
 This new model will continue to see innovations in pricing flexibility, value for money, convenience and awareness for customers in the long run.

-(The writer is ED & CEO, Reliance General Insurance)
+ED & CEO of Reliance General Insurance